Killian42/QTube/README.md

 All parameters are case-sensitive and if you do not want to use an optional parameter, replace its value with *null* or delete the entry.

+For further information about each parameter, check the note associated with the [release](https://github.com/Killian42/QTube/releases) they were introduced in.
 ### Requirements
 See the [requirements](requirements.txt) file.